He loved them to the end ∙

 15 I have given you an example to follow.
 Do as I have done to you.

-When you are tempted to give up and throw in the towel because what are seemingly unbearable circumstances, remember that night.
-Choose to emulate the Lord Jesus Christ.
+Remember that night when you are tempted to give up and throw in the tongue because of seemingly unbearable circumstances.

 Instead of throwing in the towel, wrap it around your waist and dig in.